 - On the rearview mirror – attached to the mirror and scan the data at the distance of 5-6 m.
 The reader can be placed at any side but its antennas have to be directed to the car.

 - On the car number plates – attached on the rear car number plates and are identified when the car is moving away from the reader.
 The antennas of the reader are placed at an angle to the vehicle as they scan the information while passing by the equipment.

 Navigine case for an auto repair shop

-In order to understand how the RFID vehicle tracking system works, let’s consider its operation principle on the example of the case from Navigine for an auto repair workshop.
-Originally the task was to create a unified data conveyor that would follow the vehicle at all stages of servicing.
+To understand how the RFID vehicle tracking system works, let’s consider its operation principle on the example of the case from Navigine for an auto repair workshop.
+Originally the task was to create a unified data conveyor that would follow the vehicle at all stages of service.
 At that moment the workers of the service station faced many difficulties – there was no possibility to register transport, it could be lost on the road, car mechanics were not able to understand who and what had to do.

-The optimal solution in the given situation was the Navigine tracking system which, in spite of being developed for indoor positioning, became a multi format tool with wide functionality.
+The optimal solution in the given situation was the Navigine tracking system which, despite being developed for indoor positioning, became a multi-format tool with wide functionality.
 Navigine specialists managed to implement effectively the software into the service station performance.
 As a result, the company got a possibility to monitor any activity with a car – from the moment of its coming to the station till leaving the territory after servicing.

 The system implementation allowed the workshop to monitor the work of the service and get detailed analytical reports on servicing clients.
 The company got some significant benefits:

 - Reducing the time for driving (from 20 to 3 minutes).